ChameleonTartu/amazon-mws-subscriptions-maven/README.md

 # Inspiration

-This project was inspired by [ext-lib-amazon-mws-products](https://github.com/trifonnt/ext-lib-amazon-mws-products)
+This project inspired by [ext-lib-amazon-mws-products](https://github.com/trifonnt/ext-lib-amazon-mws-products)

+# Docs and other MWS projects

+The other MWS projects that ported from Ant to Maven.
+See [docs](https://github.com/ChameleonTartu/amazon-mws-docs).

 # Contribution